 a lien recorded against your home means you can not sell it until the debt is

 paid.
-A lien on a car in the possession of a repair shop means you will not be
+A lien on a vehicle in the possession of a repair shop means you will not be

-able to have your car back until the debt is paid.
+able to have your vehicle back until the debt is paid.

 are important for consumers because they prevent contractors, subcontractors, and material